-The proper work of the university is teaching and learning.
-Staff and students are under increasing pressure to produce: graduates, workforce-ready professionals, publications, prize winners, grant getters, and to do this while funding dwindles and increasing time is devoted to administration and its documentation.
-Complicating this, a consumer culture has come about where students are led to think of themselves not as scholars but as the purchasers of educational products who, using the speedy medium of email, have the right to immediate service from academic staff, the latter seen as sales assistants for educational products.
-The annual email correspondence on 4th Year runs to several thousand items, yes, thousands, almost none of these to do with intellectual questions, all to do with administration, procedure and rules - even though the answers to almost all of these are already available to students in documents.
+This 4th Year guide is intended to provide information to potential and current students of the Psychology 4th Year program at this University.
+Chapters 1 to 5 are particularly useful to potential Psychology Honours candidates, while Chapter 6 and beyond contain relevant information to students enrolled in the Psychology Honours program.

 This 4th Year guide has taken scores of hours to put together and is updated regularly.
 Together with other documents on the School, Faculty and University websites and a bit of common sense, it should give the student clear and complete information about all aspects of 4th Year.
-That is, reading it carefully with the intelligence that all 4th Year university students should possess, you should hardly ever need to approach staff or the Coordinator with any puzzles about 4th Year.
-So, if you do ask us any questions whose answer is explicitly or implicitly contained in the information you can get easily from the websites, do not be offended when you receive no answer.
+So, if you do ask us any questions whose answer is explicitly or implicitly contained in the information you can get easily from the websites, please do not be offended when you receive no answer.
 This is not because we do not have your interests at heart but just the contrary: we want to leave maximum time for all, staff and students, to put their efforts into the real work of the university, teaching and learning.